BBC Radio 3: Opera on 3

-Broadcast on Saturday nights between 6:30 and 10pm, featuring live performances by the Metropolitan Opera from the Metropolitan Opera House in New York City.
+Broadcast on Saturday nights between 6 and 9:30 pm, Opera on 3 features live performances by the Metropolitan Opera from the Metropolitan Opera House in New York City.

 The Proms

 The annual BBC Proms concerts are broadcast live each summer on Radio 3.
 Broadcasting the Proms began in 1927, when the Third Programme transmitted the Thirty-Second Season of the Promenade Concerts live from the Queen's Hall, conducted by Sir Henry Wood.
 The BBC's involvement with the Proms led to the creation of the BBC Symphony Orchestra and the BBC Wireless Orchestra to perform music.
 Television transmission began in 1947 and today, selected concerts are also simulcast on BBC Four.
 Promenade concerts are centred on the Royal Albert Hall with broadcasts from other venues around the UK.

 Radio 3 in Concert

 Radio 3 in Concert (originally Live in Concert) is a weeknight programme, broadcast between 7:30 and 10 pm, with recorded concerts from various venues around the country and Europe.
-Regular presenters include Nicola Heywood Thomas, Martin Handley and Petroc Trelawny.
+Regular presenters include Nicola Heywood-Thomas, Martin Handley and Petroc Trelawny.
 The last broadcast with the Live in Concert name was on 15 July 2015.